6 Reasons Why You Should Masturbate

 You’re not, um, imagining it.
 When you tuck yourself in with a sex toy and get busy, your brain goes into full fantasy mode.
 Studies of arousal and orgasm prove that the brain is uniquely activated during masturbation.
 The studies involved only women, but there’s no reason to think all genders don’t respond the same way.

 More: Shopping for new vibes?
-Check my Magic Wand Rechargeable review!
+Check out our Magic Wand Rechargeable review!

 Your Pain Threshold Rises